cirosantilli/git-tutorial/index.md

     #[more comments]

-Because commits `HEAD~` and `HEAD~2` will be turned into one, it is likelly that the new message will be neither of the two.
+Because commits `HEAD~` and `HEAD~2` will be turned into one, it is likely that the new message will be neither of the two.

 So, erase all non comment lines and do something like: